 Winston joined us on April 18, 2020 from Isle of Wight Animal Shelter.
 Winston was born sometime in 2018 and was bounced between homes due to lack of training or proper handling.
 He ended up in the shelter because of "behavior issues" which is something we specialize in here at Campfire Critters so we offered to take him.
 Winston requires someone experienced with pigs as he is just as sweet as he is smart.
 He tests every person and every animal in which he comes into contact to see what he can get away with.

 Shakira came to us on May 31, 2020.
 This was also the day she was scheduled to be killed by Animal Control because she was considered a "public safety problem".
 We are so thankful we were given the chance to rescue her and even more so since she was pregnant.
 Shakira gave birth on August 8th and we now have 7 beautiful piglets to care for as well.
 Although she still has a long way to go, Shakira is trusting us more and more every day.
 And she is the best momma to the cutest babies!

 On December 8th, 2020 Miss Gretchen Maple was brought to us by the wonderful officers at Gloucester Animal Control.
 Gretchen was abandoned by her previous family so she was picked by Animal Control a few months prior.
-She is very sweet and trusting and every bit of 300lbs.
-Due to her size, its was not likely for Gretchen to be adopted by another family and her time at the Animal Control facility was running out.
+She is very sweet and trusting.
+Due to her large size, its was not likely for Gretchen to be adopted by another family and her time at the Animal Control facility was running out.
 We had been wanting to bring her home for a while but had to do a little rearranging so there was space.
 We finally did it and she is finally here!